-The degree includes instruction in cost and accounting information systems, management control systems, personnel information systems, data storage and security, business systems networking, systems analysis and design, e-commerce, digital marketing, and management information systems policy and planning.
+The degree includes instruction in cost and accounting information systems, management control systems, personnel information systems, data storage and security, business systeBusEntms networking, systems analysis and design, e-commerce, digital marketing, and management information systems policy and planning.
 Students’ developing expertise in management information systems complements a rigorous foundation in business education.
 The courses range from Systems Analysis and Design to Information Security to Entrepreneurial Ventures for this major.

 Dr. Tingting (Rachel) Chung, Director of Business Program, said “From Hollywood to healthcare to the presidential administration, every major organization is being transformed by Big Data, business analytics, and the Internet of Things.
 If you are creative and visionary, an MIS education will make you a leader in solving the toughest problems across industries.”